 University tuition fees are payable to cover the cost of access to the University facilities and the guidance provided by your academic advisor.
 Tuition fees do not include college fees (as you are not affiliated with any college), accommodation, or other course and maintenance fees.

 Fees must be paid within 14 days of the start of each term.
-Failure to pay the correct amount on time will result in the cancellation of your admission.
+Failure to pay the correct amount on time may result in the cancellation of your admission.
 You may pay for more than one term at a time.
 You are strongly encouraged to pay your fees by credit card before arriving in Oxford by using the University's online shop.
 Instructions for how to do so are included in the offer letter from your department.
 All payments from yourself or a sponsor/employer must have an invoice number.